ZachHofmeister/MissionSite/README.md

 ## How is it designed?
 First I built the front-end of the website with **HTML**, **CSS**, and **JavaScript**.
 That was functional enough to design and share newsletters, but I wanted to give it a back-end to add more automation.
 I converted the site to **PHP** and created a **MariaDB** database to store information on the newsletters.

-## What are you interested in improving?
+## What am I interested in improving?
 So much.
 I've thought at some points that it would be cool to make this completely modular or a wordpress template or something, so that other missionaries could build and send their own interactive newsletters.
 Here are some of the ideas that I'm most interested in adding as I progress to that possibility:

 * Creating / integrating a **newsletter builder**, so I don't have to code the newsletters in HTML in an editor.
 In the **Users** branch you can store newsletters in the database rather than hardcoded PHP, but it's just a text field to edit them.